gobeyondidentity/developer-docs/docs/platform-overview/architecture.md

 sidebar_position: 1
 ---

-Beyond Identity relies on two components: The Beyond Identity Cloud, and Beyond Identity Authenticators.
-The Beyond Identity Cloud hosts user directories, authentication servers, event logs, and policy rules.
-Beyond Identity Authenticators are SDKs that should be embedded in your application so that they can ask Beyond Identity Cloud "Is Identity X allowed to do Action Y given Tenant Policy Z"
+Beyond Identity relies on two components: The Beyond Identity Cloud, and Beyond Identity SDKs.
+The Beyond Identity Cloud hosts the administrative console, user directories, OAuth servers, public keys, event logs, and policy rules.
+Beyond Identity SDKs, embedded in your application, are primarily responsible for handling all cryptographic operations on the device.

 ## Beyond Identity Cloud